Online counselling can appeal for lots of different reasons. Being able to see a counsellor online can open the

-Sometimes life can look rosey to the outside world but inside maybe you are feeling flat, exhausted, low, angry or unfulfilled.
-Perhaps you feel like your internal world is spinning out of control and it feels like there is little light at the end of the tunnel.
-Leaving you feeling uncertain and unsettled, unable to rest or relax.
+Sometimes life can look rosy to the outside world but inside maybe you are feeling flat, exhausted, low, angry or unfulfilled.
+Perhaps you feel like your internal world is spinning out of control.
+Leaving you feeling uncertain and unsettled, unable to relax.

-You might be noticing that you are pleasing others all the time, scared of saying what you really want.
-Or you feel like you’ve lost sight of who you are, unsure of what you truly want in the first place!
+It could be that you are pleasing others all the time, scared of saying what you really want.
+Or you feel like you’ve lost sight of who you are, unsure of what you truly want from life.

 Maybe you are snapping at the people around you, constantly pushing people away and yet feeling so lonely.
 Unsure of where you belong but feeling like you have to fix it on your own.